scacela/oci-dls-bulk-labeling/README.md

 	\
 	\
 	<b>"first_match"</b>: The regular expression (regex) pattern
-		will be applied to the DLS Dataset record's name, and the first capture group extracted must be equal to the label that the record will be annotated with.
+		assigned to <b>first_match_regex_pattern</b> will be applied to the DLS Dataset record's name, and the first capture group extracted must be equal to the label that the record will be annotated with.
-		The regex pattern must be assigned to <b>first_match_regex_pattern</b>.